 Nuno is currently researching thermography applications for animal experimentation, particularly for the understanding of the thermobiology of disease, and for health and welfare assessment.
+He has also been studying methodological quality of animal research.
 Other research topics include animal welfare, animal ethics, and legal, social and scientific issues in animal research.
 He has also published on the topic of science communication and education.

-Nuno is a lecturer on Design of Animal Experiments, Laboratory Animal Welfare and the 3Rs, Systematic Reviews, Animal Ethics, and Legislation of Animal Use, in several Portuguese laboratory animal science courses, having also organized courses and workshops on Experimental Design, Systematic Reviews, and Severity Classification of Procedures.
+Nuno is a lecturer on Design of Animal Experiments, Laboratory Animal Welfare and the 3Rs, Systematic Reviews, Animal Ethics, and Legislation of Animal Use, in laboratory animal science courses held in several Portuguese and foreign universities and research institutes.
+He also organizes courses and workshops on Experimental Design, Systematic Reviews, and Severity Classification of Procedures.